-- Saying “stop!”: To cease the repetitive, catastrophic thoughts, a person may have to say out loud or in their head “stop!” or “no more!”
-These words can keep the stream of thoughts from continuing and help a person change the course of their thinking.
+- Knowing when to stop: To cease the repetitive, catastrophic thoughts, a person may have to say out loud or in their head, “stop!” or “no more!”
+These words can break the stream of thoughts and help a person change the course of their thinking.

 - Practicing excellent self-care: Catastrophic thoughts are more likely to take over when a person is tired and stressed.
 Getting enough rest and engaging in stress-relieving techniques, such as exercise, meditation, and journaling, can all help a person feel better.